RELATIONSHIP THERAPY | BYRON BAY, BALLINA, LISMORE, TWEED HEADS

 Each day consists of a three 90 minute integrative couple therapy and coaching sessions.

-Each session with both Peter and Tamar costs $330 per session.
-The cost over a three day intensive is $2970.
+Each day with both Peter and Tamar costs $1200.
+The cost over a three-day intensive is $3800.
 Some couples need less time than that.
-As far as is possible we are flexible with those arrangements.
+As far as is possible, we are flexible with those arrangements.

-Nearby Byron Bay is an internationally renowned holiday destination providing vacation, recreation and cuisine alternatives to suit all tastes and budgets.
-The Northern Rivers NSW region is famously interesting and diverse, and many couples take the opportunity to extend their stay and deepen their connection in this vibrant area.
+Nearby Byron Bay is an internationally renowned holiday destination providing vacation, recreation, and cuisine alternatives to suit all tastes and budgets.
+The Northern Rivers NSW region is famously exciting and diverse, and many couples take the opportunity to extend their stay and deepen their connection in this vibrant area.
 Accommodation and restaurants are also available in Mullumbimby, Bangalow and Brunswick Heads.

-We request a $500.00 deposit 3 weeks before the intensive is due to begin.
-We will refund $250 if you cancel 7 business days before the first day of the intensive.
+We request a $500.00 deposit three weeks before the intensive is due to begin.
+We will refund $250 if you cancel seven business days before the first day of the intensive.

 “All of us have a mind map that we use to navigate our relationships.
 Tamar and Peter have theirs too.
 But when they were working with us it seemed like they were navigating a track that does not exist.
 It’s like those times travelling when there is no signal, and we have to rely on something else entirely to find our way.
 I remember once, I and a group of friends were on a ten day walk in Lapland.